 - Enter Name and Subdomain of the Connection in the respective fields.

 - Enter the API Key.

 - Click Save to create the connection.

 Note: You can create Jobs after creating a connection.
-For more information, refer to the Preparation of Connector Jobs article.
+For more information, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.

 Create a Job